 So why have I picked this over a blaster like the Khaos or Hyperfire?
 Well, this is just more fun!

-Unfortunately NERF seem to be phasing this blaster out, but they are still currently available on Amazon.
+Unfortunately, NERF seems to be phasing this blaster out, but they are still currently available on Amazon.

 The RapidFire is the oldest design in this list.
-It is slowest firing, least powerful and the least accurate.
+It is the slowest firing, least powerful, and the least accurate.
 So why have I put this as my favorite N-Strike Elite machine gun?